Current Positions

 (2018).
 The Legacy of the Missing Men: World War I and Female Labor in France Over a Century.
 Defended at the Department of Economics of the University of Chicago.
 Committee: Richard Hornbeck (chair), Steven D. Levitt, Derek A. Neal, and James A. Robinson.

-BibTeX Dissertation Appendix Data Appendix HAL Video
+Dissertation Appendix Data Appendix Video

 Contact